Alluseri/SeriStyle/README.md

   - Fix the background color of categories at the top(opt. remove them)
 - Videopage
   - **Upper Layout Changes**
-    - Emulate RYD
-      - Dislike Label
-      - Dislike Functionality
-      - Sentiment Bar
+    - Fix RYD's awful sentiment bar
+      - Cleanup(it doesn't, what a meme)
+      - Fix position on the panel
-      - Unhide
+      - Fix size
     - Realign Sponsor & Analytics
     - Localize (E)RYDless/Hidden dislike button
     - Remove Premiere chat on published videos